frozeman/MeteorFrontend/README.md

 Deployment
 ----------

+You need to change the `ROOT_URL` variable in the `Gruntfile.js` and set it to the URL of your server, where you want it to deploy.
 For deployment just copy the content of the `dist/` folder onto your webserver.

 When you use a router you need to configure your webserver in a way that all urls get maped to the index.html file and let the router do its work (e.g. https://github.com/tmeasday/meteor-router)